TheLemon27/Luckgen/README.md

 === Intructions ===

-Open Oatgen.bat
+1. Open Oatgen.bat
-There should be a folder located in the Output folder called "RandomlyGeneratedSymbol(number)" Locate your LBAL mod folder (How to locate your LBAL mod folder) A1.
-Right click the game in your steam library A2.
-Go to Manage > Browse local files A3.
-Run "LBAL Mod Uploader.exe" A4.
-Click the button that says "Open Mod Directory"
+2. There should be a folder located in the Output folder called "RandomlyGeneratedSymbol(number)"
+3. Locate your LBAL mod folder
+ (How to locate your LBAL mod folder)
+  A1.
+Right click the game in your steam library
+  A2.
+Go to Manage > Browse local files
+  A3.
+Run "LBAL Mod Uploader.exe"
-Copy the folder from the Output folder into the mod directory Enjoy! :)
+  A4.
+Click the button that says "Open Mod Directory" 4.Copy the folder from the Output folder into the mod directory Enjoy! :)

 === PLEASE NOTE ===